bitwarden/help/_articles/directory-connector/directory-sync.md

 {% note %}
 When extracting the zip, make sure that the included `keytar.node` dependency remains in the same directory as the main `bwdc` executable.

+Linux users must have `libsecret` installed, which is usually already available on most systems.
+Example:

+    apt-get install libsecret-1-0
 {% endnote %}

 ### Shared Data